 Once you find the handbook, take it home and read sections on collection development, circulation policies (may differ from what’s on the website), and procedures for challenged materials.

 As you meet people, ask questions about library scheduling expectations.
 What was the schedule like last year?
 Did it work for teachers?
 Students?
 The librarian?
 Are you expected to offer a flex or fixed schedule?
 Who makes the schedule?
 Do teachers stay in the library with students, or are you on the specials rotation?

 Even if you are on a specials rotation with PE, music, and art, you still need to figure out when you will do administrative tasks such as shelving books, ordering new materials, cataloging, planning lessons, etc.

 If you are on a flex schedule, teachers will probably start scheduling flex time soon.
 Find or buy a blank calendar to use for scheduling flex time classes.
-When I worked in Texas, I used a freebie blank calendar our district and local advertisers put together for teachers.
-At my current school, I use one of my school's student planners.
+When I worked in Texas, I used a freebie blank calendar our district and local business sponsors put together for teachers.
+At my current school, I use one of my school’s student planners.
 If your district does not do either of these, you can print calendar pages online or just buy a one from your local dollar store.

 5. Find a mentor.